Fast Striker: Reception

-Jeuxvideo.com's Dominique Cavallo criticized the graphics for being unpleasant, techno soundtrack and overall length.
-However, he praised the scoring mechanics, gameplay and adjustable difficulty levels that alters each playthrough.
+Jeuxvideo.com's Dominique Cavallo criticized the graphics for being unpleasant, techno soundtrack and overall length, but praised the scoring mechanics, gameplay and adjustable difficulty levels that alters each playthrough.
 MAN!AC's Matthias Schmid commended the Dreamcast version for running at a consistent framerate, the addition of "Omake" mode from revision 1.5, thought-out scoring system and soundtrack but criticized the visuals and stages for their monotonous colors and abundance of bullets during gameplay.
-Likewise, Spanish publication RetroManiac commended NG:Dev.Team for balancing their game to cater to a wider audience, praising the scoring system, visual presentation, speed and music, stating that "Fast Striker is a pretty remarkable shooter that emphasizes dodging shooting patterns on us, eliminating bosses, and mastering our weapons system.
+Likewise, Spanish publication RetroManiac commended NG:Dev.Team for balancing their game to cater to a wider audience, praising the scoring system, visual presentation, speed and music, and called Fast Striker a pretty remarkable shooter.

 Vida Extra's Oscar Bouzo criticized the PlayStation Vita conversion for its lack of additional options and "ugly" 3D stage design but commended the release for the bosses and gameplay differences each difficulty mode offers.
 In a similar manner, Push Square's Nathanial Eker criticized the PlayStation 4 port for its Neo Geo-style graphics for the "ugly" color palette, lack of extra options and basic gameplay, though he gave positive remarks to the soundtrack.
 Oprainfall's Nick Benefield gave the title a positive outlook on PS Vita, praising the upbeat music, bosses, visuals and gameplay but criticized the power-up system.